Prerequisites

 You must have a GA4 property before you can create the custom report in Monetate.
 Refer to Google's Make the switch to Google Analytics 4 documentation to learn how to create the property.

-If you don't create a GA4 property, then your existing Google Analytics integration with Monetate will continue to use the legacy version of Google Analytics until July 1, 2023, the date when Google stops collecting data for its standard Universal Analytics properties.
+If you don't create a GA4 property, then your existing Google Analytics integration with Monetate continued to use the legacy version of Google Analytics until July 1, 2023, and then stopped working.

 If you have multiple legacy Google Analytics reports in one domain, ensure that you create and test a new GA4-compatible report for each of them.